Minimum number of edges that occur in odd cycles: Notation and preliminaries

-In this subsection, we describe parts of the flag algebra framework that will be relevant for our exposition.
-We follow the notation from~\cite{Razborov:2007} with a few minor alternation that are specific for sequences of almost $\cF$-free graphs.
 The central object of interest in flag algebras are so-called \emph{convergent sequences} of finite discrete objects, for example finite graphs.
-In this paper, we apply the framework to sequences of red/blue-colored almost $\cF$-free graphs, for two certain choices of $\cF$ (the two families will be specified in Sections~\ref{sec:c5} and~\ref{sec:c7+}, respectively).
+In this paper, we apply the framework to sequences of red/blue-colored almost $\cF$-free graphs, for two certain choices of $\cF$ (the two families will be explicitly specified in Sections~\ref{sec:c5} and~\ref{sec:c7+}, respectively).

-Let us start by defining an \emph{algebra $\cA$} on formal linear combinations of red/blue-colored graphs, and closely related algebras $\cA^{\sigma}$, where $\sigma$ is a fixed red/blue-colored graph with a fixed labelling of its vertex-set.
-These algebras will be called \emph{flag algebras}.
-In order to precisely describe these algebras, we need to introduce some additional notations.
-Let $\cH$ be the set of all finite red/blue-colored graphs up to isomorphism.
-Next, for every $\ell\in\Nat$, let $\cH_\ell\subset \cH$ be the set of all such graphs of order $\ell$.
-Let $\Real\cH$ be the set of all formal linear combinations of the elements of $\cH$ with real coefficients.
-Furthermore, let $\cK$ be the linear subspace of $\Real\cH$ generated by all the linear combinations of the form

-Finally, we set $\cA$ to be the space $\Real\cH$ factored by $\cK$, and the element corresponding to $\cK$ in $\cA$ the zero element of $\cA$.

-The space $\cA$ comes with a natural definition of an addition and a multiplication by a real number.
-We now introduce the notion of a product of two elements from $\cA$.
-We start with the definition for the elements of $\cH$.
-For $H_1, H_2 \in \cH$, and $H\in\cH_{v(H_1)+v(H_2)}$, we define $p(H_1, H_2; H)$ to be the probability that a randomly chosen subset of $V(H)$ of size $v(H_1)$ and its complement induce in $H$ red/blue-colored subgraphs isomorphic to $H_1$ and $H_2$, respectively.
-We define The multiplication on $\cH$ has a unique linear extension to $\Real\cH$, which yields a well-defined multiplication also in the factor algebra $\cA$.
-Note that the one-vertex graph $\figV \in \cH$ is, modulo $\cK$, the neutral element of the product in $\cA$.
+In the following, we describe a~\emph{flag algebra} $\cA^{\sigma}$, where $\sigma$ is a fixed vertex-labelled red/blue-colored graph, on all the red/blue-colored graphs with a fixed copy of a labelled graph $\sigma$.
+The graph $\sigma$ is usually called a~{\em type}.
+Note that we will use simply $\cA$ to refer to the algebra $\cA^\emptyset$, where $\emptyset$ is the empty type.